Tips on How to Take Care of Your Handmade Jewellery

 Clarity refers to flaws and blemishes inside a diamond.
 These can be big or so small that they cannot be seen with the human eye.
 Adriana Chede Jewellery uses the quality called S/I – which means Slightly Included.
 This in practice means that, there is a tiny spec or specs inside the diamond, but you won’t be able to see it unless you use a 10x magnifying class.

-All coloured gemstones are natural and most of them mined under fairtrade principles from Brazil.
+All coloured gemstones are natural and most of them are supplied from Brazil, where we support suppliers and lapidaries from small organizations.
+Our choices help developing a small community that benefits from our business.
 Colours might differ from pictures because of their natural provenience.
-The most used gemstones in our collections are Emerald, Tourmalines, Amethyst, Citrine, Garnet, Topaz and Aqua Marine to name a few.
+The most used gemstones in our collections are Emerald, Sapphire, Tourmalines, Amethyst, Citrine, Garnet, Topaz and Aquamarine to name a few.